GoHorse GFX

 It may be however, the single most used “format” of working in

-out there.
+projects out there.

-is the amalgamation of
+Simply put, GoHorse is the amalgamation of

-performed by anyone involved in the
+bad practices performed by anyone involved in the

-that doesn’t care enough about its
+project that doesn’t care enough about its

-is not really a science but it is a
+Project management is not really a science but it is a

 very complex area: You have to

-manage people, expectations and results
+manage people, expectations and results in a way that is

-satisfactory for your clients and stakeholders
+satisfactory for your clients and stakeholders while

-maintaining the structure of the team
+maintaining the structure of the team.

 It is not simply a “throw money to solve” kind of problem.
 It

-work ethics
+work ethics.

-Do you realize now why GoHorse
+Do you realize now why GoHorse is so prevalent in

 today’s world?